From the Self to the Selfie

 Produced by Susan Marling and Victoria Ferran

-A Just Radio production for BBC Radio 4.
+A Just Radio production for BBC Radio 4 first broadcast in 2015.